 What sort of house is it?

 Is your house single storey?
-Is it double storey?
+Is it double-storey?
 Is it on a concrete slab or is it on pole footings?
 Is it brick veneer or concrete block or is it timber frame?
 Is the roof tiles or metal sheet or something else?
-This tells me about the type of the construction but also starts to give clues on what could be causing the damage.
+This tells me about the type of construction but also starts to give clues on what could be causing the damage.

 Has something changed recently?